 Area of focus Refer also to notes 2, 13, 20 and the Remuneration Report How our audit addressed it The Group rewards its key management personnel and employees through ownershipbased incentive scheme through the granting and issuing of options.
 These are share-based payments which are charged to the profit or loss as they vest.
 These options had no performance hurdles or service conditions attached to their vesting, hence they vested immediately upon grant and issue.
-There were significant subjectivities relating to the accounting for these options in this financial report, including: The determination of the grant date for the options and their vesting period for identifying the appropriate share price used in the formula for calculating the value of the option; Determining the volatility rate used in pricing the options and the selection and use of the Binomial model in computing the value of those options; and Reflecting the vested benefit attributed to key management personnel in disclosures in the financial report.
-The Group commissioned the use of an independent expert during the year to appraise the fair value of the options which were granted and issued.
-Our audit procedures included: Determining the grant dates, and evaluating what were the most appropriate dates based on the terms and conditions of the share-based payment arrangements; Evaluating the fair values of share- based payment arrangements by agreeing assumptions to third party evidence; Evaluating the vesting of the share- based payments; For the specific application of the option pricing model, we assessed the experience of the external expert used to advise the value of the arrangement to management.
-We retested some of the key assumptions used in the model.
-We considered that the forecast volatility applied in the model to be appropriately reasonable and within industry norms.
-We also reconciled the vesting of these share- based payment arrangements to disclosures made in both the disclosures in the Remuneration Report and the key management personnel compensation note.
+There were significant subjectivities relating to the accounting for these options in this financial report, including: - The determination of the grant date for the options and their vesting period for identifying the appropriate share price used in the formula for calculating the value of the option; - Determining the volatility rate used in pricing the options and the selection and use of the Binomial model in computing the value of those options; and - Reflecting the vested benefit attributed to key management personnel in disclosures in the financial report and in the Remuneration Report.
+Our audit procedures included: - Determining the grant dates, and evaluating what were the most appropriate dates based on the terms and conditions of the share-based payment arrangements; - Evaluating the fair values of share-based payment arrangements by agreeing assumptions to third party evidence; - Evaluating the vesting of the share-based payments; - For the specific application of the optic pricing model, we assessed the experience of the external expert used to advise the value of the arrangemen to management.
+We retested some of the key assumptions used in the model - We considered that the forecast volatility applied in the model to be appropriately reasonable and within industry norms.
+We also reconciled the vesting of these share-based payment arrangements to disclosures made in both the disclosures in the Remuneration Report and the key management personnel compensation note.